onflow/flow/flips/20210824-fcl-tx-payer-service.md

 ## Questions and Discussion Topics

-- Are the other approches to desiging a FPaaS that differ from the example provided in this FLIP?
+- Are the other approches to desiging a TPS that differ from the example provided in this FLIP?